crowbar/crowbar/travis-ci/README.md

   is complete.
 * Run ChefSpec tests.
 * Get the HTML code coverage reports out and put them somewhere public visible.

+## How to set up an openSUSE 12.2 node to run this job

+First install the dependencies listed in [the instructions for setting up an openSUSE development environment](../doc/devguide/openSUSE-dev-env.md).

+Create a new `crowbar` user account and switch to it.

+    useradd -m crowbar
+    su - crowbar

+Now ensure you have ssh keys set up for whichever github account you want to commit from, then configure git with the corresponding identity (--global is required to cover the multiple repositories we are about to clone), e.g.:

+    git config --global user.name "Crowbar Travis Bot" git config --global user.email "crowbar.gravatar+travis@gmail.com"

+Check out and configure the various Crowbar repositories:

+    git clone git://github.com/crowbar/crowbar.git
+    cd crowbar
+    # GIT_ASKPASS works around a bug in ./dev where it tries to do stuff
+    # with Dell-proprietary barclamps.
+    GIT_ASKPASS=true ./dev setup --no-github

+Check out the `travis-ci-crowbar` repository which the Jenkins job will keep updated:

+    cd
+    git clone git://github.com/crowbar/travis-ci-crowbar.git
+    cd travis-ci-crowbar

+Set up a remote from which we can issue pull requests:

+    git remote add personal git@github.com:crowbar-travis/travis-ci-crowbar.git

+Perform a dummy push to ensure that the server's ssh key fingerprint is in `.ssh/known_hosts`:

+    git push -n personal HEAD